 What’s worse, the profits from their market shares allow them to finance the campaigns of politicians, leaving the politicians indebted to them.
-Both sides perform favors for the other: the politicians enact laws to help the media.
-As an example, they grant their lobbyists, not our legislators, seats at the table of the Trans-Pacific Partnership (TPP) negotiations.
-This comes as even Congressmen and women have been barred from the negotiations and have only been granted limited access to negotiation documents.
+Both sides perform favors for the other: the politicians enact laws to help the media for instance, by granting their lobbyists seats at the table of the Trans-Pacific Partnership (TPP) negotiations.
+This comes as even Congressmen and women have been barred from the negotiations and have only have been granted limited access to negotiation documents.
 In return the media reports only the news the government wants us to hear.

 It is no wonder Americans are so little aware of the political dangers we face today.
 We do not have a reliable source of information, unbiased journalists reporting on what is important.
 Instead of hearing about the TPP, we get the latest celebrity gossip.
 With this power, they make sure that their monopoly is protected, by having federal bureaucrats who are often former executives of the media companies place extra restrictions on copyrights, internet speeds, etc.

-The first amendment to the Constitution guaranteed the freedom of the press, however due to their influence over Congressmen and federal bureaucrats their actions have led to our free press being corrupted.
+The first amendment to the Constitution guaranteed the freedom of the press, however due to their influence over Congressmen and federal bureacrats their actions have lead to our free press being corrupted.
 As such these actions go against the first amendment and are unconstitutional.

 If we are ever going to turn our nation around and reclaim our status as the world’s economic super power, breaking up the media cartel will be an important part of the process.
-We must do more than hope that the Senate will do the right thing, because too many of them have too many intimate relationships with the news media industry.
-Call your Congressional representative today and tell them not to approve the merger of Comcast and Time Warner.
-It is definitely not in our country’s best interest.
+We must do more than hope that the Senate will do the right thing, because too many of them have too many intimate relationships with the industry.
+Call your Congressional representative today and tell them that the freedom of the press must be protected.
+Money is powerful, but it ultimately should be the American people who determine electoral success.